adlnet/xAPI-Spec/xAPI.md

 ##### 4.1.4.2 When the "Object" is an Agent or a Group

+#####Requirements
-Statements that specify an Agent or Group as an Object...

-- MUST specify an 'objectType' property.
+* Statements that specify an Agent or Group as an Object MUST specify an 'objectType' property.

 See [Section 4.1.2 Actor](#actor) for details regarding Agents.

 <a name="stmtasobj"/>

 ##### 4.1.4.3 When the "Object" is a Statement
-Statements as objects are typically, but not exclusively, used in scenarios where some existing activity is graded, reviewed or commented on.
-###### Rationale

-A statement that is the object in another statement can either be existing or new.
-For example, when grading or commented on an experience that is tracked as an independant event, the existing statement about that experience will be the object of the statement.
-Also, in the special case of <a href="#voided">voiding</a>, the object is an already existing statement.
-In these situations, a Statement Reference is used.

-When the object is an experience that would be misleading as an independent statement, that experience can be tracked as a statement within a statement.
-These are called Sub-Statements.
-An example is given further below.
+#####Rationale
+There are two possibilities for using a Statement as an Object.
+First, an Object can take on the form of a statement that already exists by using a Statement Reference.
+A common use case for Statement References is grading or commenting on an experience that could be tracked as an independent event.
+The special case of voiding a statement would also use a Statement Reference.
+Second, an Object can be brand new statement by using a Sub-Statement.
+A common use case for Sub-Statements would be any experience that would be misleading as its own statement.
+Each type is defined below.

 <a name="stmtref"/>

 ###### Statement References

-A statement reference is a pointer to another pre-existing statement.
+A Statement Reference is a pointer to another pre-existing Statement.

+#####Requirements

+* A Statement Reference MUST specify an "objectType" property with the value "StatementRef".
+* A Statement Reference MUST set the "id" property to the UUID of a Statement which is present on the system.

 The table below lists all properties of a Statement Reference object:

 <table border ="1">
 	<tr><th>Property</th><th>Type</th><th>Description</th></tr>
-	<tr><td>objectType</td><td>string</td><td>MUST be "StatementRef".</td></tr>
+	<tr><td>objectType</td><td>string</td><td>In this case, MUST be "StatementRef".</td></tr>
-	<tr><td>id</td><td>UUID</td><td>MUST be set to the UUID of a statement
+	<tr><td>id</td><td>UUID</td><td>The UUID of a Statement
 	which is present on the system.</td></tr>
 </table>